tobiasla78/filament-simple-pages/README.md

             ])
     }
 ```
+## Register pages outside Filament panels

-You can make pages available outside Filament panels:
+You can make the pages accessable outside of Filament panels by toggling "Register Outside Filament" in the Resource.

-There is a ToggleColumn when creating/editing the page.
+By default it will look for `components.layouts.app` as the layout file and the content will be rendered to `{{ $slot }}` like the example below.

 > [!CAUTION]
 > Toggle indexing for search engine is not automatically available when registrate page outside Filament panels!